sstelfox/obsidian-advanced-slides-nospam/README.md

-This is a fork of [Advanced Slides for Obsidian](https://github.com/MSzturc/obsidian-advanced-slides) that won't spam pop-ups asking for funding.
+This is a fork of [Advanced Slides for Obsidian](https://github.com/MSzturc/obsidian-advanced-slides) that won't spam funding requests.
 I do not accept money for this fork, please send all donations and funding to the original project.
 I just didn't want to deal with intrusive pop-ups in my productivity tooling.

+---

 <div align="center">
 Advanced Slides is the perfect slide deck extension for <a href="https://obsidian.md">Obsidian</a>